Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Introduction

 In the LTI case, a cornerstone result, the so-called \emph{Fundamental Lemma} \cite{WillemsRapisardaMarkovskyMoor2005}, allows the design of \emph{direct} data-driven controllers with closed-loop stability and performance guarantees.
-Using this lemma, numerous powerful results have been developed for LTI systems on data-driven simulation \cite{MarkovskyRapisarda2008}, stability and performance analysis \cite{romer2019one, dePersisTesi2020, vanWaarde2022_matrixS}, and (predictive) control~\cite{coulson2019data, BerberichKohlerMullerAllgower2021DPC_guarantees, verheijen2023handbook, breschi2023data}, many of which also provide robustness against noise.
-The extension of Willems' Fundamental Lemma for the class of LPV systems has been derived in \cite{VerhoekTothHaesaertKoch2021,VerhoekAbbasTothHaesaert2021} and it has already been used for the development of direct LPV data-driven predictive control design \cite{VerhoekAbbasTothHaesaert2021} and direct data-driven dissipativity analysis of LPV systems \cite{verhoek2023data}.
-In this work, we further extend this promising approach with the development of data-driven LPV state-feedback controller synthesis methods that can provide closed-loop stability and performance guarantees based on just a single (short) sequence of measurement data from the system.
+Using this paradigm, numerous powerful results have been developed for LTI systems on data-driven simulation \cite{MarkovskyRapisarda2008, alsalti2024data}, stability and performance analysis \cite{romer2019one, dePersisTesi2020, vanWaarde2022_matrixS}, state-feedback control~{\cite{berberich2020robust, berberich2022combining}} and predictive control~\cite{coulson2019data, BerberichKohlerMullerAllgower2021DPC_guarantees, verheijen2023handbook, breschi2023data}, many of which also provide robustness against noise or uncertainties.
+The extension of the Fundamental Lemma for the class of LPV systems has been derived in \cite{VerhoekTothHaesaertKoch2021, VerhoekAbbasTothHaesaert2021} and it has already been used for the development of direct LPV data-driven predictive control design \cite{VerhoekAbbasTothHaesaert2021} and direct data-driven dissipativity analysis of LPV systems \cite{Verhoek2023_dissipativity} {using input-scheduling-output data.
+However, the data-driven LPV representation in the case of state measurements, as well as methods to achieve data-driven LPV state-feedback control synthesis using such a representation, has been missing from the literature so far.
+In this work, we derive novel, data-based methods for LPV state-feedback controller synthesis} that can provide closed-loop stability and performance guarantees based on just a single (short) sequence of measurement data from the system.
 More specifically, our contributions in this paper are: